 Kops has also been successful in the fields of radio and television production.
 He recounted his experience of evacuation in the TV series The World at War (1973) and wrote the script for the film Just One Kid (1974), which won a Silver Hugo award at the Chicago International Film Festival.
-Kops’ television mini-series It’s a Lovely Day Tomorrow (1976) which describes the story of the Bethnal Green Disaster of 1943 was for an International Emmy Award for Drama Series.
+Kops’ television mini-series It’s a Lovely Day Tomorrow (1976), which describes the story of the Bethnal Green Disaster of 1943, was nominated for an International Emmy Award for Drama Series.

 Kops was awarded a Civil List pension by the Queen in 2009.